reactjs/react.dev/beta/src/pages/learn/a-javascript-refresher.md

 ## Destructuring {/*destructuring*/}

-Sometimes there is too much unnecessary information included in an object.
-Sometimes it is helpful to save the elements of an array to a variable.
-Destructuring makes both possible.
+Sometimes there is too much information included in an object.
+Sometimes it is helpful to save the elements of an array to variables.
+Destructuring is a handy tool that makes both possible.
 It allows you to "unpack" properties of an object (or elements of an array) into their own variables.
 Check examples below to see it in action.

 ### Destructuring objects {/*destructuring-objects*/}

 Below is a `person` object with a lot of keys.
-However, in your code you only need `name` and `profession`.
+Imagine that in your code you only need `name` and `profession`.
 You can use destructuring to only work with these two keys by saving them to their own variables.

 ```js
 const person =  {